Runner Tips & FAQs

 In past years, we experienced a ghastly problem with far too much litter on the course.
 Runners need to understand that this is not a typical race where there are trash cans and garbage trucks nearby to quickly collect discarded empty water bottles.

 b) or, if you are drinking from one of the water bottles we provide, please deposit your empty plastic bottles in one of the garbage bags that our volunteers are holding on the route.
 Volunteers are wearing shirts with "Volunteer" on the back to help you see them!

-The fact is: our volunteers simply do not have time to run around the ocean floor gathering up 1000+ lose plastic bottles before the tide comes in.
+The fact is our volunteers simply do not have time to run around the ocean floor gathering up 1000+ loose plastic bottles before the tide comes in.